 I’m Texan, but living, teaching, and writing in New York City.
 I’m pretty sure that everyone loves robots, which is why I’ve written a book about them.
 People love games too, so I wrote another book.
 I’m also interested in the toadstool circles, the ancient temples, the soaring cathedrals of our religious imagination.
 Likewise, the dark tunnels of mining and rapid transit.
 I visit mountains, deserts, temples, laboratories, factories, virtual realities…the places where magic enters the world.

 Thanks to a Fulbright-Nehru Senior Research Award, I spent 5 months at the Indian Institute of Science in Bangalore, where I interviewed dozens of scientists in academia, industry, and hacker culture.
 The book has gone through peer-review and is in contract with Lexington Press (an imprint of Rowman & Littlefield).
 The book will offer new insights into contemporary India and into methodology in the study of religion, science, and technology.

 In 2018-19, I will be back on sabbatical and back in India–once again under the auspices of a Fulbright-Nehru award.
 I will be affiliated with the National Institute of Advanced Studies, and I will be conducting research for a new project investigating the contemporary culture of traditional handcrafts.

 Overall, my interest is in how we use technology to enchant and give meaning to the world.
-To study this, I use ethnographic fieldwork, literature (science fiction) studies, and the hodgepodge of methods that all of us in “religion and science studies” put to use.
+To study this, I use ethnographic fieldwork, methods from science & technology studies (especially actor-network theory), literature (science fiction) studies, and the hodgepodge of methods that all of us in “religion and science studies” put to use.
 Within the study of religion and science, I am a Fellow of the International Society for Science and Religion.